 Delete a library.
 You can delete an entire library from your site with one click.
 If a font icon library is in use it can’t be deleted, so you’ll need to change the active library before deleting a library.
 Once a library is deleted, the action cannot be undone so be careful when removing font icon libraries.

 As content is added by users of all types, authors can add Tags to their content.
 Tags are free-form, so they can be newly added in the field and can contain any words.
-You can think of Tags as keywords either within or related to the content.
+Think of Tags as keywords either within or related to the content.
 By including Tags on your content it will appear when the terms are included in a search.

 In the example below, the Site Manager is deleting a partial (and redundant) Tag as well as editing a Tag that is useful, but spelled incorrectly.
 This will help users avoid associating their content with the wrong Tags.